PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 raw shape-extract and split/Conv/Concat rewrites, reducing the registered- runner call characterization from 135 to 134.

+The very-late Gather-axis, constant-fold/Cast, and flattened-normalization Pad sequence shares one scope between the raw unbound-input transpose repair and dynamic-Reshape resolution.
+The constant-fold/Cast helper accepts an optional external scope: its earlier call still creates an internal scope, while this later wrapper supplies the Gather-owned scope.
+Seven diagnostic events reuse one index without changing the registered-runner call characterization.

 Two repeated QKV attention prefix/bridge pairs share one scope per occurrence.
 The four prefix specs (Gather-layout hoist, Gather-to-Slice, Slice-to-Split, and Split/Reshape collapse) retain their order before the two bridge specs